 The principles implemented through the Sydney Metro Northwest Environment and Sustainability Policy are designed to ensure that the environmental and sustainability performance objectives and targets are met.
 The Policy is included in Figure 2 below.
-The Policy will be uploaded to the MTS website, displayed at the site office and communicated to staff and other interested parties via inductions and ongoing awareness programs.
+The Policy will be displayed at the site office and communicated to staff and other interested parties via inductions and ongoing awareness programs.